grill66/grill66.github.io/_pages/about.md

 My ultimate goal is to build the system that fully automates the program development cycle that covers code generation, program testing, and patching.
 <!-- My recent study was about locating  -->

+I am currently working for Ministry of National Defense in Korea for military service.
+And I also worked for the Agency for Defense Development (ADD) where I conducted research on the security of allied computer systems and networks.

 Aside from my academic pursuit,
-I am also interested in practical techniques, which include offensive security (i.e., *"Hacking"*).
+I am also interested in practical techniques, which include offensive security (i.e., "*Hacking*").
-I think studying Hacking is attractive; *Hacking* is similar to Comprehensive Arts like *Opera* in that they both demands high-level understanding across various fields of each domain.
+I believe *Hacking* is similar to Comprehensive Arts like *Opera* in that they both demands high-level understanding across various fields of each domain.

 I receieved my M.S. degree at Korea University majoring in Information Security under the supervision of Prof. Huy Kang Kim.
 I receieved my B.S. degree at Korea University majoring in Cyber Defense.